top of page

 • Never run generators, charcoal BBQs, or camping stoves indoors (carbon monoxide kills fast).

-• Keep fridge/freezer closed — a full freezer stays cold 36–48 hours.
+• Keep your fridge/freezer closed — a full freezer stays cold for 36–48 hours.

 • If your place gets dangerously cold or hot and you can bug-out, do it.
 Take pets and people with you.

-• More Canadians die from winter storms than hurricanes, floods, and tornadoes combined.
+Winter storms are serious business.
+More Canadians die from winter storms than from hurricanes, floods, and tornadoes combined.

-• Dress in layers, waterproof boots, cover extremities — check for frostbite (white/numb skin).
+• Dress in layers, wear waterproof boots, and cover your extremities.
+Check for frostbite (white/numb skin).

 • Avoid shovelling heart attacks — pace yourself.

-• Rural trick: run a string lifeline from house to barn/shop so you don’t get lost in white-out conditions.
+• Rural trick: run a string lifeline from your house to the barn/shop so you don’t get lost in white-out conditions.

-• Bring pets and livestock in, give them non-frozen water.
+• Bring pets and livestock in, and give them non-frozen water.

 4. Extreme Heat – Getting Worse Every Year

-• Cool tricks: cold showers, wet towels on neck/pulse points, stay on lowest floor, use fans + ice packs at night.
+• Cool tricks: Take cold showers, use wet towels on your neck/pulse points, stay on the lowest floor, and use fans + ice packs at night.

 • Know your local cooling centres (libraries, malls, community centres).